As an Amazon Associate we earn from qualifying purchases.

 The Challenge with Cheese Souffles

-The most difficult part of our French cheese souffle recipe is getting the cheese souffle to rise.
+The most difficult part of my French cheese souffle recipe is getting the cheese souffle to rise.
 This has nothing to do with the bake and everything to do with the prep.
 Like with most baked goods, the second you pop it in the oven, you’re basically done contributing to the final product.

 The rise comes from the whipped egg whites and specifically keeping the air in them trapped until the bake.

-Our Solution to Stiff Peaks for a Cheese Souffle
+My Solution to Stiff Peaks for a Cheese Souffle

 To overcome the challenge of still peaks, here are some tips: